Community Public Access Defibrillators (CPADs)

 Available: AED Available 24x7.

 Additional Info: This site was kindly supported by part funding from The Haxey Gate Inn and Five Villages First Responders.
-Several staff members and regular golfers have been trained.

 Misterton Coop Car Park, High Street, Misterton, Doncaster, DN10 4BU.

 Location: In yellow secure cabinet on wall in COOP car park next to Misterton Parish Council Notice Board (wall of old Misterton Centre building).
-Call 999 for Ambulance to obtain access code for Defibrillator.
+Call 999 for Ambulance to obtain access code for Defibrillator. **Also included in cabinet is an Emergency Bleed Kit funded by Misterton Parish Council.**

 Available: AED Available 24x7.